How To Find & Fix Keyword Cannibalization

 how to find keyword cannibalization with google search console

-Click on a specific search term and then click on ‘Pages.’
-Now, you can see all the different pages Google has surfaced for that term, allowing you to find which search terms bring up multiple pages on your site.
+Click on a specific search term, and then click on ‘Pages’ tab.
+Now you can see all the different pages Google has surfaced for that term, allowing you to find which search terms bring up multiple pages on your site.
 If more than one URL shows up per term, then you may be suffering from keyword cannibalization.

 Please note, if Google provides sitelinks for your site, then a keyword query may surface multiple pages from your site.
 However, that doesn’t mean there’s keyword cannibalization.
-Check for this by googling the keyword with multiple pages associated with it.
+A quick Google search of the keyword will help distinguish between sitelinks and true cannibalization.

-To begin, enter your site’s URL and hit the search button.
+To find keyword cannibalization with Ahrefs Site Explorer, enter your site’s URL and hit the search button.
 Then, click on ‘Organic keywords’ on the left side menu.

 Ahrefs menu